Skip to content

 AI has fundamentally altered how students create artifacts.

-The educational challenge is no longer:
+The educational challenge is no longer only:

 How do we teach students to produce software?